clevertree/cms/README.md

+# Clevertree
-# Clevertree Content Management System
+Content Management System

 ## Project Introduction

-Clevertree CMS is a `UCMS` (Universal Content Management System).
+Clevertree CMS is a **UCMS** (_Universal Content Management System_).
-The primary goal of a UCMS is that `all` of its content is transferable with other UCMS by the `simplest possible interface`.
+The primary goal of a UCMS is that **all** of its content is transferable with other UCMS by the *simplest possible interface*.
-This is made possible with a common set of APIs (controllers), database table names, fields (models), and of course content (views).
+This is made possible with a common set of APIs (controllers), database table names, fields (models), and content (views).

+### Goals
+* Free, Easy & SSL-secure Web Hosting for everyone
+* Quick-Start Server Configuration
+* Demystify HTML for the End-User
+* Create sharable components across different CMS and website software

 ### What's Currently Working?